balderdashy/sails-docs/concepts/ORM/Models.md

 Every model in Waterline will have a set of query methods exposed on it to allow you to interact with the database in a normalized fashion.
 These are known as the CRUD (Create-Read-Update-Delete) methods and is the primary way of interacting with your data.

-There are also a special set of queries known as dynamic queries.
-These are special class methods that are dynamically generated when you initialize Waterline.
-We call them dynamic finders.
-They perform many of the same functions as the other class methods but you can call them directly on an attribute in your model.

 Since they have to send a query to the database and wait for a response, query methods are **asynchronous functions**.
 That is, they don't come back with an answer right away.
 Like other asynchronous functions in JavaScript (`setTimeout()` for example), that means we need some other way of determining when they've finished executing, whether they were successful, and if not, what kind of error (or other exceptional circumstance) occurred.

 In Node.js, Sails, and JavaScript in general, the classic way to support this paradigm is by using _callbacks_.